Tiger and Leopard safari in India and Sri Lanka

 A really relaxed morning before starting the final drive to Negombo (close to the international airport) and overnighting at Jetwing Beach

-Cost: £4500 per person based on two people sharing a double/twin room throughout.
+Cost (in 2017): £4500 per person based on two people sharing a double/twin room throughout.
 Costs do not include international flights apart from the flight between Mumbai and Colombo.

 Single Person supplement £860